City Music Center

 Formal Recitals - (for students enrolled in Classical Studies, Jazz Studies, Musical Theater, and X-registered programs)

-Ensemble Recitals - (for students participating in Ensembles)
+Ensemble Concerts - (for students participating in Ensembles)

 Eurhythmics Plastique - (for students that participate in Eurhythmics class)